By Kristi Tencarre | Posted June 1, 2010 | Updated September 8, 2019

 A: I have four:

 Roberta Allen is the author of eight books including Dirty Girl, a memoir about her family.
+View Roberta's published books available through Amazon on her author page.
 She's also a visual artist who has exhibited worldwide, with work in the collection of The Met.
 She taught at The New School for 18 years and conducts private writing workshops.
 Learn more at robertaallen.com.